 6. Shop Local

 There’s never been a better time to shop local.
-Head to the many farmers’ markets and boutiques accessible to boaters including Ganges’ Salt Spring Island markets on Tuesdays and Saturdays, Nanaimo’s Downtown Market on Saturdays and Sidney’s Street Market, running Sundays for the 2021 season.
-(Check ahead for changes in operation throughout the pandemic.)
+Head to the many farmers’ markets and boutiques accessible to boaters including Ganges’ Salt Spring Island markets on Tuesdays and Saturdays, Nanaimo’s Downtown Market on Saturdays and Sidney’s Street Market, running Sundays for the 2022 season.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.